 Today I am feeling more grateful than ever for my health.
 After what has been the most challenging year of my life I am finally back on the road to optimum vitality and abundance, and I owe so much to the extraordinary women in my life, who have nurtured me with love, understanding, compassion, and a lot of incredible comfort food!

-This raw vegan green soup is so quick and easy!
-If you are looking for one of the best Vitamix recipes and blender recipes out there look no further!
+This soup is so quick and easy!
 Just throw everything in your blender and season to taste.
-I will say at this point that it on order to get this vegan Mexican soup just right it is important to use the Spice Hunter salt free Mexican seasoning in the flakes.
-I have tried this soup with a couple of other brands and it didn’t taste the same.
+I will say at this point that it on order to get this soup just right it is important to use the Spice Hunter salt free Mexican seasoning in the flakes.
+I have tried this soup with a couple of other brands and it just didn't taste as good.
 Ground cumin can go rancid very quickly and this can make the soup really unpalatable.
 You might also want to add more chilli, garlic or salt in order to achieve your perfect blend.
 What I love about this soup (besides how quick and easy it is) is the rich vibrant colour and the fact that you can enjoy it hot or cold – perfect for this time of the year with the change of seasons and unpredictable weather.
-If you are using a high speed blender like a Vitamix you don’t even need to heat it.
+If you're using a high speed blender like a Vitamix you don’t even need to heat it.
 Just allow the friction to bring to soup to a boil.
 If you are not using a high speed blender, just blend and warm on the stove.

 Lois offered this soup as an option for dinner saying “I make this great green soup that is really good”.
 Once we all tasted it we decided it was more than really good and needed a name!
 Lois came up with “Fiesta Verde” and so here we go!